NUANCED: Natural Utterance Annotation for Nuanced Conversation with Estimated Distributions: The Dataset

 \subsubsection{\nuanced-reduced}

-Further, we are interested in the connection between the discrete states (used in existing dialogue state tracking) and our novel form continuous states (in continuous distributions).
-As such, we also provide a \textit{reduced} variant called \textbf{\nuanced-reduced}, by discretizing the distributions for preference into binary numbers.
-Specifically, for all slot-values with a positive preference distribution\footnote{In practice we set a threshold of 10\%, because in the utterance composition stage a preference distribution lower than 10\% is generally considered ignorable.} we label them as 1.0, otherwise 0.0.
-For example, the preference distribution \texttt{Wifi=(free, 0.7),(paid, 0.3),(no, 0.0)} is turned into \texttt{Wifi=(free, 1.0),(paid, 1.0),(no, 0.0)}, indicating preferences over the value \texttt{free} and \texttt{paid}.
-As a result, this reduced variant does not have continuous probabilities to tell the nuanced differences on positive labels but it still needs to map free form utterances to binary labels.

-We further conduct a study based on a human evaluation to obtain insight into these two versions of the datasets.
-Specifically, we present the utterances with both the preference distributions and the coarse (binary) labels, then we ask the annotators to decide which representation can better capture more fine-grained user preferences.
-Table~\ref{table:version_compare} shows the evaluation results and \nuanced{} can better capture the nuanced information underlying user utterances.
-Note that in real applications, which version of the data to use may depends on requirements of the system, i.e., level of granularity for state representation.
-In experiment, we further explore the impacts of two versions of datasets on models.
+We also provide a \textit{reduced} variant called \textbf{\nuanced-reduced}, by discretizing the distributions for preference into binary numbers.
+For all slot-values with a positive preference distribution\footnote{In practice we set a threshold of 10\%, because in the utterance composition stage a preference distribution lower than 10\% is generally considered ignorable.} we label them as 1.0, otherwise 0.0.
+This reduced variant does not have continuous probabilities to tell the nuanced differences but it still needs to map free form utterances to binary labels.
+We conduct human evaluation by asking the annotators to decide which representation can better capture more fine-grained user preferences.
+As Table~\ref{table:version_compare} shows, \nuanced{} can better capture the nuanced information.
+Note that in real applications, which version of the data to use may depend on requirements of the system, i.e., level of granularity for state representation.